 Step by Step

 Preheat the oven to 350F.
-In a medium mixing bowl, sift the flour with the baking powder, baking soda, cinnamon, and sugar.
+In a medium mixing bowl, whisk the flour with the baking powder, baking soda, cinnamon, and sugar.

 Beat in the oil and the eggs until well combined.